-If your employer determines you/your team are eligible for the Coronavirus Job Retention Scheme (CJRS), we encourage you to take advantage of the scheme if you feel it is the right approach in managing your grant.
-Your CRUK grant funding can be used to cover any shortfall in payments through the CJRS, provided that:
+If your employer determines you/your team are eligible for tjob support schemes, you can take advantage of schemes if you feel it is the right approach in managing your grant.
+Your CRUK grant funding can be used to cover a shortfall in payments through job support schemes, provided that:

 • Any salary top up for a researcher whose salary is usually funded by CRUK should be in line with University/employer policy (i.e. CRUK grants aren’t the exception).

-As this is a Government scheme, they can provide you further guidance on whether an employer can furlough their staff.
+As these are Government schemes, they can provide you further guidance on whether an employer can access them.